-This cute DIY Monster Trick-or-Treat Bag is perfect for little ones!
-The zipper mouth pocket is a fun surprise and a great place for hiding your favorite treats!
-Grab the free pattern and make your own!
+Learn how to make a cute DIY Monster Trick-or-Treat Bag that is perfect for little ones!
+The zipper mouth pocket is a fun surprise and a great place for hiding favorite treats!
+I’m sharing the free pattern to help get you started.

 It turned out so cute and the pocket mouth is a lot of fun.
 I think as a kid I would have used this pocket to hide the best candy from my little sister! ;)

-As someone who isn’t a big fan of scary and creepy, I can get on board with this goofy little monster.
+As someone who isn’t a big fan of scary and creepy things at Halloween, I can get on board with this goofy little monster.
 My kiddos think he is adorable!
-I have made a couple other cute trick-or-treat bags over the last couple years, like this Black Cat Treat Bag, Halloween Felt Treat Bag and a Pineapple jack-o’-lantern.
+I have made a couple other cute trick-or-treat bags over the last couple years, like this Black Cat Treat Bag and a Pineapple jack-o’-lantern.

 Supplies Needed for DIY Monster Trick-or-Treat Bag:

-- Free printable pattern: Link located at the end of this post.
+- Free printable pattern: Directions for downloading at the end of this post

 - 7″ zipper